-Chair of Graduate and Online Student Affairs & Study Abroad
+Chair of Graduate and Online Student Affairs & Center for Student Travel

-The mission of the Study Abroad Office is to provide Liberty University students with a unique opportunity to transform their global outlook and grow in their faith while reaching their academic goals.
+The mission of the Center for Student Travel is to provide Liberty University students with a unique opportunity to transform their national and global outlook and grow in their faith while reaching their academic goals.
 It will also be an opportunity for the student to develop character, learn more about themselves and form lasting relationships.
 The office provides students with travel opportunities through study abroad, faculty-led study tours, and domestic field trips for academic credit or professional experience.

-In an increasingly global economy it is imperative that students have access to international experiences that will help them to lead in the 21st century.
-Studying abroad offers students a chance to serve, live and study in a setting that can broaden their intellectual horizons and expose them to other cultures in a way that is not possible on the home campus.
-For this reason, international experiences in a cross-cultural environment are part of Liberty University's aim to "Contribute to a knowledge and understanding of other cultures and of international events."
+In an increasingly global economy, it is imperative that students have access to national and international experiences that will help them to lead in the 21st century.
+The Center for Student Travel offers students a chance to serve, study, and even live in various settings that can broaden their intellectual horizons and expose them to other cultures in a way that is not always possible on campus.
+For this reason, student travel experiences in a national or cross-cultural environment are part of Liberty University’s aim to contribute to a knowledge and understanding of others cultures and world events.

-The Study Abroad Office, located in Green Hall 1837, assists students in selecting a program that best fits their educational needs.
-Semester, summer-long, and short-term programs both nationally and abroad are available through collaborations with international faith-based program partners and future Liberty Abroad Programs.
+The Center for Student Travel, located in Green Hall 1837, assists students in selecting a program that best fits their educational needs.
+Semester, summer-long, and short-term programs both nationally and abroad are available through collaborations with strategic program partners and future Center for Student Travel programs.

 Highlighted text indicates a change from the official version of the catalog.